cnrai/openpave-jev/README.md

-# jev — typed decisions for PAVE
+# jev — typed decisions for PAVE and Claude

 Ask **non-autoregressive decision models** for typed answers with calibrated
 probabilities: classify, route, score and gate **without an LLM round-trip**.